 Disqualified!
 Dutch rider reacts to Track World Championships drama: “I feel robbed”

-The UCI Track World Championships saw drama and controversy in the men's Elimination race on Sunday, with Jan-Willem van Schip being disqualified for "insults, threats, and improper conduct" following his relegation for dangerous riding.
-Van Schip, initially in contention for a medal, was penalised for a close pass during the race, leading to his removal by the jury.
+On Sunday, the UCI Track World Championships saw drama and controversy in the men's Elimination race.
+Jan-Willem van Schip was disqualified for "insults, threats, and improper conduct" following his relegation for dangerous riding.
+Van Schip, initially in contention for a medal, was penalized for a close pass during the race, leading to his removal by the jury.

 The incident escalated when, instead of leaving the track, Van Schip reportedly directed profanities and obscene gestures at UCI officials, resulting in his disqualification.
 His actions prompted the Dutch national coach, Nick Stöpler, to replace him with Vincent Hoppezak in the men’s Madison event, where Van Schip had been set to defend his title alongside Yoeri Havik.
 The pair, however, finished sixth.